Auburn Theatre in Ireland: Galway International Arts Festival

 Learn more about the Galway International Arts Festival, including the festival line up, at www.giaf.ie.

-Students purchase their own plane ticket to Shannon Airport (SNN).
-Plan to arrive by 10:00 am on July 15, which usually means a departure from the U.S. on July 14.
-Students may depart from Ireland on or after July 30.
+Students purchase their own plane ticket to Dublin Airport (DUB).
+Plan to arrive by 10:00 am on July 12, which usually means a departure from the U.S. on July 11 Students may depart from Ireland on or after July 25.

 Students will receive credit for THEA 4950 (3 credit hours).
-Credits may be applied to Fine Arts core as a substitute for THEA 2010 (Introduction to Theatre) or as a substitute for an upper-level theatre history sequence.
+Credits may be applied as a substitute for an upper-level Lit/Theory course.

 *NOTE: Auburn University reserves the right to modify the program cost and/or content as necessitated by changes in the economic situation.